Eason940214/Eason940214.ncu.cc/Team23_112707003_PEER_REVIEW.md

 #### Did their actual contribution match the agreed work allocation?

 > *Your answer (Yes / Mostly / Partially / No — with explanation):*
+> > **Yes.** Despite the communication barriers we faced as a randomly formed team of strangers, actual contributions fully matched the final agreed work allocation.
+She delivered the foundational database schemas, authentication logic, and seeding pipelines on time and with high quality, ensuring the rest of the team had a stable database to work with.

 #### Peer rating for this teammate